Section 1 General information and significant accounting policies

 The assets held for sale are stated at fair value, with the fair value being based on the direct realisable value less expected costs to sell.

 Non-derivative financial liabilities

 The fair value of non-derivative financial liabilities is determined for disclosure purposes and is calculated based on the present value of future repayments and interest payments, discounted at the market interest rate as at the reporting date.
-For finance leases, the market interest rate is determined by reference to similar lease arrangements.

 The Group is under no obligation to comply with the requirements of IFRS 8 because it is not listed on a stock exchange.
 Segment information with a breakdown of revenue and FTEs by geographical area has been included in order to comply with the requirements of Dutch legislation and regulations.